Reggie Theus: College career

-Theus played college basketball at UNLV for head coach Jerry Tarkanian from 1976 to 1978.
+Theus played college basketball at UNLV for head coach Jerry Tarkanian from 1975 to 1978.
 In three seasons with the Runnin' Rebels, Theus averaged 12.9 points, 4.4 assists and 4.3 rebounds per game.
-Theus, who became one of the best players to ever don a UNLV uniform, shot 81 percent from the free-throw line for his career while amassing 1,177 career points (21st on all-time scoring list), 401 career assists and 389 career rebounds in just 91 collegiate games.
+Theus, who became one of the best players to ever don a UNLV uniform, shot 81 percent from the free-throw line for his career while amassing 1,177 points (21st on UNLV's all-time scoring list), 401 assists and 389 rebounds in just 91 collegiate games.

 As a sophomore, Theus helped lead UNLV into the national spotlight as the Rebels went 29–3, advancing to the school's first Final Four in Atlanta.
-Despite losing by a single point to University of North Carolina in the semifinals, UNLV defeated UNC-Charlotte in the third-place game and set NCAA single-season records for most points in a season (3,426), most 100-point games (23) and most consecutive 100-point games (12).
-He averaged 14.5 points, 4.5 rebounds and 4.3 assists per game while shooting 81.8 percent from the free-throw line and 49.7 percent from the field as a sophomore.
+Despite losing by a single point to North Carolina in the semifinals, UNLV defeated UNC Charlotte in the third-place game and set NCAA single-season records for most points in a season (3,426), most 100-point games (23) and most consecutive 100-point games (12).
+Theus averaged 14.5 points, 4.5 rebounds and 4.3 assists per game while shooting 81.8 percent from the free-throw line and 49.7 percent from the field as a sophomore.

-As a junior, Reggie was named a second team All-American after averaging 18.9 points, 6.8 rebounds and 4.5 assists per game.
+As a junior, Theus was named a second team All-American after averaging 18.9 points, 6.8 rebounds and 4.5 assists per game.

-In 1989, Theus was inducted into the UNLV Athletic Hall of Fame and in 1997 he became one of only eight players in school history to have his jersey retired by the Rebels.
+In 1989, Theus was inducted into the UNLV Athletic Hall of Fame and in 1997, he became one of only eight players in school history to have his number retired by the Rebels.